balcsida/NoQCNoLife/README.md

 ## System Requirements

-macOS 10.13 (High Sierra) or later.
+macOS 11.0 (Big Sur) or later.

+**Note:** The app has been migrated to SwiftUI, requiring macOS 11.0 or later for the modern user interface.

 ## Installation